dachcom-digital/pimcore-i18n/docs/91_StaticRoutes.md

 Pimcore allows [optional placeholders](https://pimcore.com/docs/5.0.x/MVC/Routing_and_URLs/Custom_Routes.html#page_Building_URLs_based_on_Custom_Routes) so instead of `%_locale` just add `{%_locale}` to your reverse element.
 If no locale has been found in your request url the fragment now gets excluded.

-## href-lang Generator
+## Alternate Links Generator
-Now let's create an event listener to generate valid alternate links for our news entries:
+Then need to register an alternate listener and its corresponding service.

 ```html
 <link href="https://www.domain.com/de/artikel/news-mit-headline" rel="alternate" hreflang="de" />